sag-nokroeger/wxxoev/README.md

 The main features are:

-* Guided import of XML schemas from [xrepository] (www.xrepository.de) based on standard name and version
+* Guided import of XML schemas from [xrepository](www.xrepository.de) based on standard name and version
 * Import of schematron rules associated with the imported schema if present in xrepository
 * Import of general XML schemas from files
 * Validation of XML documents